 One of the most spectacular aspects of Mt.
 Rainier National Park is its world-renowned wildflower meadows.
 No matter what the length of your stay, a stroll among these seemingly endless fields of wildflowers is a must-do.
 Each July and August, Mt.
 Rainier’s meadows burst with color.
-Avalanche lilies, paintbrush, asters, daises, cinquefoil, fireweed, purple shooting stars and so many others, blanket the mountain in every color of the rainbow.
+Avalanche lilies, paintbrush, asters, daisies, cinquefoil, fireweed, purple shooting stars and so many others, blanket the mountain in every color of the rainbow.

 Wildflower Viewing Tips